Whether you’re vegetarian or not, it’s worth knowing how to make ghee from butter as ghee is known for its amazing health benefits!

-When making ghee you are simply heating butter enough so that the milk solids and possible impurities settle to the bottom, while the water in the butter is boiled off.
+When making ghee from butter, you are simply heating butter enough so that the milk solids and possible impurities settle to the bottom, while the water in the butter is boiled off.

 - One to two pounds grass fed, organic unsalted butter. (regular unsalted butter will do, even salted butter can work if you just want to try but salted butter is harder to do and not as good a final product)